 Storage conditions dramatically impact longevity.
 Kayaks stored clean, dry, and partially deflated in temperature-controlled environments last longest.
 Those left inflated in hot garages or damp basements deteriorate faster.

 Maintenance habits separate kayaks that last from those that don't.
 Regular cleaning, proper inflation, and prompt repairs extend life significantly.
-Think of it like maintaining aquarium equipment – consistent care prevents major problems.
+Think of it like caring for quality equipment – consistent care prevents major problems.

 Are Inflatable Kayaks Dangerous?
 Debunking Common Myths